I was momentarily dumbfounded.

 With its illusions, aspirations, dreams!

-Book of Beginnings, Story without En
+Book of Beginnings, Story without End;

 Each maid a heroine, and each man a friend!